ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

   - *deletes an existing IVA of the specified user*
   - auth header: internal token (of data steward or same user)

-Additionally, the following three RPC-style will be added:
+Additionally, the following RPC-style endpoints will be added:

 - `POST /rpc/ivas/{iva_id}/unverify`
   - *invalidate the specified IVA*